HeyYouWhoMe/BroadcastViewer/README.md

 We do, however, recommend that you only use apps of this ilk, if you cant make any headway using the command line as above.

-We tend to find that developers who use a GUI app instead of the command line, tend to make fewer commits each day, and generally don't comment the code as well.
+We tend to find that developers who use a GUI app instead of the command line, tend to make fewer commits each day, and generally don't comment the commit messages as well.
 The command line is so much easier and faster, for those who grasp it, so making regular commits isn't a bother, as by contrast, having to open another app all the time and then close it after you have poked around here and there, can become quite annoying.

 _But, horses for courses!_